Contemporary Art Auction

 The charity is interested in developing and supporting projects, which can over a period of time improve the lives of families in this area of NE Tanzania.

 Alice was then asked to support the building of a Nursery and Primary school in the Namanditi area; the project also supported by One 4 Kids.
 The headmaster of the school, Baraka, had a clear vision of the school he wanted to build.
-The local community is worked together on the school’s construction and the school opened its first phase in 2011 to 20 sponsored children.
-The Namanditi school aims to offer an excellent education to the children of the area and crucially the teaching is done through the medium of English.
+The local community worked together on the school’s construction and the school opened its first phase in 2011 to 20 sponsored children.
+The Namanditi school aims to offer an excellent education to the children of the area and crucially, the teaching is done through the medium of English.